William Perkin CofE High School is a Science college. Consequently, Science is at the heart of students’ studies.

 - Chemistry: Periodic table, Chemical reactions, Energy resources

 - Physics: Electricity and magnetism, Heating and cooling, motion

 Students begin their GCSE studies in Year 9.
 We follow the EDEXCEL GCSE science course.

 - The highest achieving students study triple science (3 GCSEs)

-- Most students study double science (2 GCSEs)
+- Most students study Combined Science (2 GCSEs)

 The curriculum has been designed to teach students about Science in the real world and includes a strong emphasis on practical and experimental skills.

 Students sit a test each term.
 These are designed to secure students’ knowledge and prepare them for the revision and exam skills that will become vital throughout their schooling.
 Students are also carefully monitored regularly through prep tasks, longer homework tasks and informal assessment opportunities.